fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 {% endhighlight %}

 The query will return the user whose email is `phughes5m@nbcnews.com`.
 Perfect.
-Let's `EXPLAIN` the query, and see it's query plan:
+Let's `EXPLAIN` the query, and see its query plan:

 {% highlight sql %}
 EXPLAIN SELECT * FROM users WHERE email = 'phughes5m@nbcnews.com';